So you’d like to start resistance training because you’ve read about it’s benefits, particularly as you age.

-Perhaps even more disconcerting was how exercise could both make these things better and worse in equal measure.
+Perhaps even more disconcerting was how exercise could both make these things better or worse in equal measure.

-This single phenomena has occupied my mind ever since (along with the chicken or the egg question).
+This phenomena has occupied my mind ever since.

 How then can you ensure you achieve a positive result rather than a negative one?

 What do you need to measure in order to achieve this?